AIFDR/riab/docs/usage/plugins/development.rst

 .. figure:: /images/plugin_tutorial01_2.png
 	:scale: 100 %

-        The demo data for the hazard and population shown
+        **The demo data for the hazard and population shown.**

 Then click on calculate.

-If after a few seconds you see the impact calculated as a new layer showing estimated fatalities then, congratulation!
+If, after a few seconds, you see a new layer appear showing estimated fatalities then congratulations!

 .. figure:: /images/plugin_tutorial01_4.png
 	:scale: 100 %

-        The fatality impact calculated using our simple impact function
+        **The fatality impact calculated using our simple impact function **

 If you get an error please check you have carefully followed the instructions above (`Installing the plugin`_).

 .. figure:: /images/plugin_tutorial01_5.png
 	:scale: 100 %

-        What a syntax error in the plugin looks like
+        **An example syntax error in the plugin.**

 .. note:: FIXME: Include some information about the error logging file